Reviews You Can Rely On

 What to Consider When Choosing a Walking Shoe

 Your walking shoe should fit like a glove.
 No hot spots.
 No squished toes.
 Simply put, you shouldn't have any discomfort.
 When you try on your walking shoes, ensure there are no obvious signs of discomfort.
-Some shoes need a little time to break in, but if it is the wrong fit, you'll notice right away.
+Some shoes need a little time to break in, but if they are the wrong fit, you'll notice right away.
 For walking and long-distance endeavors, you should have a snug fit around your heel to prevent slipping.
 You should feel supported, but not tight, and you should be able to wiggle your toes freely.

 We suggest ordering a few pairs you're interested in from a company with a generous return policy.
 Try them all on and keep the pair that feels the best.

 If you are getting into walking as a fitness routine, you'll likely be moving at a faster pace than a casual stroll.
 Look for a shoe that can keep up.
 It should have a good cushion to handle repetitive heel strikes and provide enough support to prevent premature foot fatigue.
-While most walking shoes are more rigid, opt for one with some midfoot flexibility, like the Altra Experience Flow 2 or On Cloud 6.
+While most walking shoes are more rigid, opt for one with some midfoot flexibility, like the Altra Experience Flow 3 or On Cloud 6.

 Conclusion

-Travis Reddinger, Arthur McMahon, and Dominik Bleeg
+Arthur McMahon, Travis Reddinger, and Dominik Bleeg